olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

 Before we jump into the coding section, let's discuss the differences between classical and quantum algorithms.
 In fact, one common misconception is that quantum computers will outright replace classical computers.
 The truth is actually much more nuanced!
 Quantum algorithms are not designed to replace traditional computing algorithms; instead, they excel at solving specific types of problems that classical computers struggle with.

 See our [`Python_QML_Basics`](../Python_QML_Basics) for a quick review of the differences between classical and quantum computing.
 Another misconception is that quantum computers can solve problems that classical computers cannot.
 This is also **not** true!
 Quantum computers might seem like magic, but they're really only capable of solving classical computations faster and (ideally) with fewer resources than normal computers.
+In fact, it is partially because of this that we can "simulate" quantum computers classically, which you will be doing in this course.

+In this course we will be using:
+1. Simulators - which mimic QPUs using classical computing.
+2. Emulators - which are like simulators, but they add noise calibrated from the real hardware.
+3. Real hardware (QPU) - actual quantum computing hardware provided by IQM.

 The focus of quantum algorithms is to leverage quantum prinicples such as superposition, entanglement, and quantum interference to perform computations in ways classical computers cannot.

-One way of doing this is by using one of the most important subroutines in quantum computing, the quantum phase estimation (QPE).
+One way of leveraging quantum mechanics for computing is by using one of the most important subroutines in quantum computing, the quantum phase estimation (QPE).
 QPE is a foundational technique in many quantum algorithms, including the HHL algorithm, that allows us to estimate the phase (or eigenvalue) associated with a quantum state.
 Given it's prevalance in many quantum algorithms, we believe it's important to give you a primer for how it works.
 Additionally, by understanding QPE we will see get a gentle introduction to the nuances of developing a quantum algorithms compared to classical!

 > **Please note that our intention is not to scare you away with terminology.
 If you find any terms in the following explanation confusing (don't worry, you're not alone), please reach out if any topics are not clear!**